-As if 2020 hadn’t hurt us enough already, on Saturday 19th December, we lost one of the greatest Roman scholars, Professor Anthony Birley.
-The sad news of his passing at the Royal Victoria Infirmary in Newcastle was announced in a statement released by the Vindolanda Trust on Monday 21st December (see here).
+As if 2020 hadn’t hurt us enough already, on Saturday, 19th of December, we lost one of the greatest Roman scholars, Professor Anthony Birley.
+The sad news of his passing at the Royal Victoria Infirmary in Newcastle was announced in a statement released by the Vindolanda Trust on Monday, 21st of December (see here).

 Anthony Birley was a British ancient historian, archaeologist and eminent scholar.
-He was born in Chesterholm on 8th October 1937 to Margaret Isabel (Goodlet) and historian and archaeologist Eric Birley who was particularly associated with the excavation of the forts of Hadrian’s Wall, notably at Vindolanda.
-In 1929 Eric Birley bought the fort at Chesterholm-Vindoland where Anthony (named after Anthony Hedley, antiquary and former owner of Chesterholm) and his elder brother Robin (named after Robin Collingwood, Birley’s great influence) began to excavate the site.
-Anthony was educated at Clifton College in Bristol (1950 to 1955) where he learnt Latin and Greek, and at Magdalen College in Oxford (1956 to 1963) where he gained a first-class degree in Classics.
+He was born in Chesterholm on the 8th of October 1937 to Margaret Isabel (Goodlet) and historian and archaeologist Eric Birley, who was particularly associated with excavating the forts of Hadrian’s Wall, notably at Vindolanda.
+In 1929 Eric Birley bought the fort at Chesterholm-Vindolanda, where Anthony (named after Anthony Hedley, antiquary and former owner of Chesterholm) and his elder brother Robin (named after Robin Collingwood, Birley’s great influence) began to excavate the site.
+Anthony was educated at Clifton College in Bristol (1950 to 1955), where he learnt Latin and Greek, and at Magdalen College in Oxford (1956 to 1963), where he gained a first-class degree in Classics.

-Anthony Birley became the main pupil of Sir Ronald Syme under who he completed his classical studies in Oxford with the dissertation The Roman High Command from the death of Hadrian to the death of Caracalla with particular attention to the Danubian Wars of Marcus Aurelius and Commodus.
-Birley then became professor of Ancient History at the University of Manchester (1974–1990) and University of Düsseldorf (1990–2002).
+Anthony Birley became Sir Ronald Syme’s main pupil, under whom he completed his classical studies in Oxford with the dissertation The Roman High Command from the death of Hadrian to the death of Caracalla with particular attention to the Danubian Wars of Marcus Aurelius and Commodus.
+Birley then became a professor of Ancient History at the University of Manchester (1974–1990) and the University of Düsseldorf (1990–2002).
 He was also an Honorary Professor in the Department of Classics and Ancient History at the University of Durham.

 He also became a Trustee of the Vindolanda Trust when it started in 1970 and served until 2016, for the final twenty years as Chair.
-His brother, the late Robin Birley who passed away in 2018, was involved in the discovery of the Vindolanda writing tablets in 1973.
+His brother, the late Robin Birley, who passed away in 2018, was involved in discovering the Vindolanda writing tablets in 1973.
 Robin’s son, Dr Andrew Birley, is now chief executive officer of the trust and director of the Vindolanda excavations.

-Anthony Birley was the author of many publication and articles on Roman Britain and wrote a series of imperial biographies, one of which would lead me on a fascinating historical journey in the footsteps of Hadrian.
-His biography of Hadrian is the most comprehensive account of Hadrian’s life and reign based on inscriptional and literary evidence as well as academic research.
+Anthony Birley was the author of many publications and articles on Roman Britain and wrote a series of imperial biographies, one of which would lead me on a fascinating historical journey in the footsteps of Hadrian.
+His biography of Hadrian is the most comprehensive account of Hadrian’s life and reign based on inscriptional and literary evidence and academic research.
 In examining both his private and public life, Birley’s biography of Hadrian touches on his building program, the Jewish war and his personal relationships.

-Birley recently appeared in a Spanish documentary “Adriano – Metamorphosis” filmed on the occasion of the exhibition held in Seville (see here) to commemorate the 1900th anniversary of Hadrian’s accession.
+Birley recently appeared in a Spanish documentary, “Adriano – Metamorphosis”, filmed during the exhibition held in Seville (see here) to commemorate the 1900th anniversary of Hadrian’s accession.